In call with Netanyahu, Sudan leaders, Trump announces Israel-Sudan peace deal / The Times of Israel, October 23, 2020

-The hidden prophecies in the Psalms of Ascents points to the years 2020 to 2026 being the 7 years of the Tribulation Age.
+The hidden prophecies in the Psalms of Ascents point to the 7 years of the Tribulation Age.
 These Psalms prophesy the time of troubles and victory, from the perspective of the Jewish people.
 We will explore these Psalms in light of this prophecy.

 2020 and Psalm 120 – A Cry for Peace

 What misery that I have stayed in Meshech,

 that I have lived among the tents of Kedar!

 I am for peace; but when I speak,